Comparing Credit Card Offers for Good Credit

 Superior credit opens up the possibilities in terms of better rates and saved money.
 Once you have excellent credit, there are a few things you'll want to take care of:

 - Ask for lower rates, higher credit limits.
-A creditcards.com poll found that of those who asked, a quarter of consumers got an improved credit limit.
-Of those asking for a lower interest rate, 13% received one.
+A CreditCards.com poll found that of those who asked, 85% of consumers who asked got an improved credit limit.
+Of those asking for a lower interest rate, 56% received one.
 So, it's worth a try.

 - Upgrade to better credit cards.
 With excellent credit, you can get improved benefits and richer rewards.